outdreamer/build-a-cure/docs/tasks/implementation_examples/examples_of_implementation_methods.md

 	        		- insight about how cross-interface structures are more useful
 	        		    - 'concepts are only clear when you have an example (such as the variant of the concept in physical reality or in a particular problem) if you dont know the whole definition'
 	        		    - 'concept-structure structures are more powerful than either on their own'
+	        		- insight about how some variables are more powerful at more useful tasks (like explaining/describing/generating/determining) than others
+	        		    - 'there are variables that are more powerful than others, like the general variable of cause, which is highly explanatory'
+	        		    - 'there are equivalent alternates that are useful to know (explaining/describing/generating/determining intents, or find/build/derive intents)'
+	        		    - 'cause is also good at these equivalent alternate intents'
+	        		    - 'cause has an equivalent alternate in that logic can replace its value in these intents'
+	        		- insight about how some structures are more generally useful across problems
+	        		    - 'structures like rotations, similarities, and limits keep re-occurring across problem-solving methods'
+	        		    - 'these structures are different types of objects like math objects, standard objects, and system objects'
+	        		- insight about finding the 'most reduced set of useful/important structures'
+	        		    - 'if you try to reduce language to the most useful structures, youll find structures like inconsistencies, perspectives, requirements, etc'
+	        		    - 'the most variation-capturing variables of these useful structures are the bases where the others can exist, like differences/errors, structures, or functions'
 	        		- insight about multiple perspectives and simlarities/differences being related to formats (which are like interfaces)
 	        		    - 'different formats make different intents trivial'
 	        		    - 'everything can be differentiated by changing perspective'